Department of Health Care Management

 HSCI 2111.
 Intro to Health Care Environ.
 (3)

-Designed to introduce the student to the complex health care environment through field-based observational experiences and seminar experiences.
-Topics include descriptions of the types of health care providers and the scope of professional practices, introduction to hospitals, ambulatory care settings, long term care settings, and the regulatory and professional bodies supporting practice.
+Designed to introduce the student to the complex health environment.
+Topics include descriptions of the types of health care providers and the scope of professional practices, introduction to hospitals, ambulatory care settings, long-term care settings, and the regulatory and professional bodies supporting practices.
+For students in health care fields, it is essential to understand and apply principles of professional comportment.

 HSCI 3113.
 Hlth Communication for Manager (3)